AdrienPoupa/docker-compose-nas/README.md

 Due to how the Docker socket is configured for the Docker integration, files must be edited as root.

 The files in `/homepage/tpl/*.yaml` only serve as a base to set up the homepage configuration on first run.

+## Jellyseerr

+Jellyseer gives you content reccomendations, allows others to make requests to you, and allows logging in with jellyfin credentials.

 ## Traefik and SSL Certificates